jamestripp/qstep-sql/2_SQwhat/README.md

 The best way to learn how to use SQL is, well, to use SQL.
 Try and do the below tasks.

 1. Connect to the qstep database
-2. List the tables in the qstep database
+2. List the tables in the qstep database (or view these in pgAdmin)
 3. Show the first 5 values in the country, forest_area and labor_force columns

 Raise your hand if you have issues connecting to or using the database.